Advertisement

 6 / 8

 While too much alcohol can add empty calories to your diet and increase your chances of developing type 2 diabetes, some research suggests that moderate drinking—red wine, especially—may be linked to a lower risk of diabetes, as well as heart disease.
 This isn’t definitive, however, and more studies are needed to examine the relationship.
-In fact, even in moderation, alcohol can have adverse health effects, such as increasing your odds of some cancers.
+In fact, even in moderation, alcohol can have a wide range of negative health effects, such as increasing your odds of several cancers.

 So, if you don’t drink, don’t start.
-If you do imbibe, speak with your HCP about what’s best for you.
+If you do, do so in moderation.
+That’s a limit of one drink each day for women and two for men.
+It’s wise to speak with an HCP about what’s best for you.

 taking blood pressure